WordOps/docs.wordops.net/docs/guides/migration-from-easyengine.md

 ### Updating site configuration

-You have the choice between two method to update your site configuration :
+You have the choice between two method to update your site configuration:

 - With the command `wo site update` (recommended)